 Outdoor rabbits are also more likely to come into contact with predators and bacteria from harmful diseases.
 They can get fleas and get ear mites.
 Or they can be bitten by ticks and mosquitoes that can spread some deadly rabbit diseases.

 Spayed and neutered rabbits live longer than their un-altered counterparts.
 Female rabbits in particular should always be spayed.
 There is an 80% chance a female rabbit will develop uterine or ovarian cancer by the age of 4 if they have not been spayed.
 Even male rabbits have a much higher chance of developing prostate cancer if they have not been neutered.
+It’s best to schedule the spaying or neutering procedure with your veterinarian as soon as your rabbit reaches sexual maturity at about 6 months old.

 Getting a rabbit fixed also helps with some behavioral problems they have.
 They are less likely to be aggressive and will stop spraying around the house to claim their territory.
 To greatly increase the chances of having a healthy and long-lived pet rabbit, you should get them spayed or neutered as soon as they reach maturity.